Skip to content

 The menus and actions you see may be different from other users.
 Access depends on your role and company configuration.

-Finance Payment Menus
+Payment Menus

-The finance area usually contains these menus:
+This area usually contains these menus:

 MenuWhat It Shows